CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 The outsourcing customer has the justified interest in monitoring their implementation during the migration phase.
 To this end, the necessary structures and resources should be created and provided, such as: For example, defined communication channels and procedures, as well as escalation templates and regular reporting.
 Thus, the migration can be carried out transparently, which makes the achievement of goals by both sides measurable and leads to a sustainable, trusting outsourcing relationship.

 In addition, a training course for the staff of the outsourcing customer should be planned during this phase.
-These will work on newly created interfaces in the future.
+These will work in future on newly created interfaces.
 The outsourcing service provider should support this.
 The implementation of training and its sustainability are in the interest of the outsourcing service provider, as this can not provide its service to the agreed extent or with the required quality level due to insufficient additional work.
 This in turn can negatively affect the outsourcing relationship and thus the reputation of the outsourcing service provider.

 In the course of the migration, the test operation is of great importance.
 Especially for test purposes and in phases of heavy workload, "flexible" and "uncomplicated" solutions are often chosen, which are often uncertain.
 This should be avoided.
 For example, it should be ensured that productive data are not used as test data without special protection.
 This must be excluded by the security concept accordingly.
 The following aspects should be considered by the outsourcing service provider during the migration phase: